Rickenbacker 330: Bridge pickup capacitor

-Larger "Paddle" Headstock Period
+"Paddle" headstock

-Rickenbacker 330's feature a slim headstock shape, but from a period around 1984 until 2007, they changed the headstock size to a wider shape.
+Rickenbacker 330' feature a slim headstock shape, but from a period around 1984 until 2007, they changed the headstock size to a wider shape.
 Originally, this change was done to accommodate larger tuning keys as the company transitioned in the type of tuners they were using at the time.
 The headstock remained in place throughout the entirety of the 1990s and was phased out in 2007 due to a large demand for a return to the slimmer headstock style.
-The large headstock, due to its wide shape is often referred to as the "paddle headstock" for its resemblance to a boat paddle and is also sometimes referred to as the "Gumby" headstock, based on its resemblance to the clay animation figure's head shape.
+The large headstock is often referred to as the "paddle" or "Gumby" headstock.